 The Role of Father of the Bride

 The bride will be led to the ceremony by either her brothers or uncles.
 The moment the father gives the bride away is known as the kanyadaan.
 In the Hindu tradition, no groom can claim a bride until she is offered.
 During the ceremony, the father of the bride places his daughter's hands into her soon-to-be spouse's hands as a gesture of giving her away.

 The wedding mandap, or wedding altar, is a temporary structure constructed for the purpose of the marriage ceremony.
 It may appear on an elevated platform and is decorated with anything from flowers and greenery to fabric and crystals.
 The couple is traditionally joined beneath the mandap by their parents and the ceremony officiant.

-A Fire Burns in the Center of the Mandap
+The Fire in the Center of the Mandap

 In the center of the mandap, a fire is kindled.
 A Hindu marriage is a sacrament, not a contract.
 To signify the viability of the ceremony, fire is kept as a witness, and offerings are made.
 The bride's brother gives three fistfuls of puffed rice to the bride as a wish for his sister's happy marriage.
 Each time, the bride offers the rice to the fire.
 This offering is known as a homam.